-A block is a unit of the code which comprises the blockchain.
+A block is a unit of the code which comprises the Blockchain.
 It is the record of transactions that have occurred since the last block was created and a confirmation to previous transactions.
-Each block links to the block before it, thus creating a full chain back to the original genesis block.
+Each block links to the block before it, thus creating a full chain back to the original Genesis Block.

-A new financial institution which has been granted a banking license and uses FinTech to engage clients better, create an efficient back office, agile businedd model, etc. UK examples include Atom Bank, Mondo, Starling and Tandem.
+A new financial institution which has been granted a banking license and uses FinTech to engage clients better, create an efficient back office, agile business model, etc. UK examples include Atom Bank, Mondo, Starling and Tandem.

-A computer program capable of holding textual or auditory conversations with humans, uses AI to understand context and improve responses.
+A computer program capable of holding textual or auditory conversations with humans, uses A.I. to understand context and improve responses.

-When software or infrastructure are provided over the internet, aka the cloud.
+When software or services are provided over the internet, aka the cloud.
 Data is hosted on servers at a remote data centre but can be utilised on local computers.
 Versions include private, public and government cloud.
 Allows buyers to leverage the economies of scale and expertise of the provider while offer their solutions in a SaaS format.
 Requires good cyber security, back-up and disaster recovery procedures.

 A slow growing but resilient FinTech, the opposite of a Unicorn.